Asad Qaiser

 Asad Qaiser (born 15 November 1969) is a Pakistani politician from Swabi.
 He is the former Speaker of the National Assembly of Pakistan, served from August 2018 to April 2022.
-He has been a member of the National Assembly of Pakistan since February 2024, and previously served in this position from August 2018 till January 2023.
+He has been a member of the National Assembly of Pakistan since February 2024, and previously served in this position from August 2018 to January 2023.
 Previously, he was the member of the Provincial Assembly of Khyber Pakhtunkhwa from 2013 to 2018 and served as the 14th Speaker of the Khyber Pakhtunkhwa Assembly, from May 2013 to August 2018.

 Early life and education

 Qaiser was born to Sardar Bahadur on 15 November 1969 in Swabi District, Pakistan.
 According to The Express Tribune, he was born on 15 November 1968 in Marghuz.

 He is the eldest in a family of four brothers, including fellow politician Aqibullah Khan, and two sisters.

 He received his early education from the Government Higher Secondary School in Marghuz.
 He graduated from the University of Peshawar.
 He graduated from the Government Post Graduate College (Swabi) and received a degree of Bachelor of Arts.
 During his student days he was known to be a good player of volleyball and field hockey.

 After his graduation in 1995, he became divisional president of Pasban, a youth wing of Jamaat-e-Islami Pakistan.